-Three Mor nths Ended Six Mont hs Ended June 26, June 27, June 26, June 27, Included in the Condensed Consolidated Statements of Income: 2014 2013 2014 2013 Transition services (included in network costs) (1) \$ - \$ - \$ 0.1 \$ Equity in earnings of non-consolidated entities (included in other non-operating expense) (2) 0.1 0.1
+Three Months Ended Six Mont hs Ended June 26, 2014 June 27, 2013 June 26, 2014 June 27, 2013 Included in the Condensed Statements of Income: Transition services (included in network costs) (1) \$ - \$ - \$ 0.1 \$ - Equity in earnings of non-consolidated entities (included in other non-operating expense) (2) 0.1 0.1 -

 (1) In connection with the sale of Fathom Events, NCM LLC entered into a transition services agreement to provide certain corporate overhead services for a fee and reimbursement for the use of facilities and certain services including creative, technical event management and event management for the newly formed limited liability company for a period of nine months following the closing.
-These fees received by NCM LLC are included as an offset to network costs in the unaudited Condensed Consolidated Statements of Income.
+These fees received by NCM LLC are included as an offset to network costs in the unaudited Condensed Statements of Income.